What Needs to be on a Beer Label?

 A container can only print the volume in ounces if it is less than 16 fluid ounces; otherwise, it must be in pints.

-must be included on the bottles or cans front, back, or the side—also, a minimum of 2mm tall for containers more significant than eight fluid ounces.
+must be included on the bottles or cans front, back, or side—a minimum of 2mm tall for containers more significant than eight fluid ounces.

 undoubtedly help protect against liabilities.